ahenyao/dnsmasq-webconfig/README.md

    b.
 Change ownership of config directory

    > [!IMPORTANT]
    > Replace `user:group` with the actual user and group found in the previous step

    ```
    $ sudo chown user:group /etc/dnsmasq.webconfig
    $ sudo chmod 755 /etc/dnsmasq.webconfig
    ```

    c.
-Allow user to restart dnsmasq (optional)
+Allow user to restart dnsmasq (optional, not for OpenWRT)

    I think this isn't proper way to do it because it opens a security hole.
 (Please open issue if you know better way)